-Association A does business in California through its employees because those employees are actively involved in for-profit transactions on behalf of Company A. If you invest in a company, for example, a limited liability company, you may be required to file tax liabilities, even if your principal company is not located in California.
-One is from the Franchise Tax Board and determines if a person or company will have tax liabilities in California.
-However, corporations, LLCs treated as corporations, and S-corporations are required to provide their partners, members, and shareholders with their proportional share in California and full ownership, payroll, and sales in CA Schedule K-1 so that their partners, members, or shareholders can determine if they are doing business in California.
+Before forming a company in California, it's important to have a clear business plan and understand the legal and licensing requirements associated with different types of entities.
+It's also important to be aware of the tax obligations that come with doing business in California, as the Franchise Tax Board has filed cases against companies that failed to comply with their tax liabilities.
+Investing in a company such as a limited liability company may also require filing tax liabilities, even if the principal company is not located in California.
+Corporations, LLCs treated as corporations, and S-corporations are required to provide their partners, members, or shareholders with their proportional share in California and full ownership, payroll, and sales in CA Schedule K-1 so that their partners, members, or shareholders can determine if they are doing business in California.